Skip to content

 For though I am free from all, I have made myself a servant to all, that I might win more of them.
 To the Jews I became as a Jew, in order to win Jews.
 To those under the law I became as one under the law (though not being myself under the law) that I might win those under the law.
 To those outside the law I became as one outside the law (not being outside the law of God but under the law of Christ) that I might win those outside the law.
 To the weak I became weak, that I might win the weak.
 I have become all things to all people, that by all means I might save some.
 I do it all for the sake of the gospel, that I may share with them in its blessings.

-As a single adult, you need to get out there and meet people for the sake of the Gospel!
+As a single adult, you need to get out there and meet people for the sake of the Gospel, actively engaging others for Christ wherever you go!
 Not just to have someone to party with or call to watch a movie, but to meet lost people and show the love of God.
 These relationships are not for the purpose of dating, but for the Kingdom.
 But notice what Paul says, he does not do that because everyone is converting due to his efforts.
 He is doing this so that SOME MAY be saved.
 Just because you had lunch with a co-worker and there was not a baptism that followed, doesn’t mean you should give up on engaging those around you.

 What is at stake is too great for you as a follower of Christ not to make all efforts to share the Gospel.
 If you don’t have a relationship with the Lord.
 Single adults have great opportunities to be flexible with their time and engage others.
 Single parents have connections as well through their family that otherwise some may never have to reach people.
-No matter where you are at as single adult, sharing the Gospel needs to be close to your heart daily in order that some may know Him.
+No matter where you are at as a single adult, it’s vital to keep engaging others for Christ, making sharing the Gospel close to your heart daily so that some may know Him.

 - Blog -